spacetelescope/jwst/docs/jwst/wfss_contam/description.rst

       \text{observed} \approx c_0 \cdot B_0 + c_1 \cdot B_1 + \cdots + c_N \cdot B_N

-   where :math:`B_0` is the flat-spectrum simulation and :math:`B_k` is the simulation driven by the :math:`\lambda^k` flux model.
-The coefficients :math:`c_k` are determined by linear least-squares over all valid (finite, non-flagged) pixels.
+   where :math:`B_0` is the flat-spectrum simulation and :math:`B_k` is the simulation driven by the :math:`\lambda^k`-order flux model.
+The coefficients :math:`c_k` are determined using a linear least-squares fit with L2 regularization, the strength of which is set by the step argument ``--l2_alpha``.
+The regularization helps to keep the coefficients small, guarding against physically implausible flux distributions.

-3. The best-fit linear combination replaces the original simulation for that source, and this spectrally corrected simulation is used as the contamination model.
+3. If a good solution was found, the best-fit linear combination replaces the original simulation for that source, and this spectrally corrected simulation is used in the contamination model to be applied before the subsequent iteration.
+   If no good solution was found, the original flat-spectrum simulation is not modified.

+4. The simulated contamination from all other sources is subtracted from each observed slit, and the resulting contamination-corrected slit is used as the "observed data" for the next iteration of the fit.
+Note that each iteration starts the fitting over from the original basis images; the fitted coefficients from the previous iteration are not used as a starting point.

 The ``--n_iterations`` argument controls how many times the polynomial fit is repeated.
 On the first iteration the observed spectrum still contains contamination from neighboring sources; on subsequent iterations it is replaced by the contamination-corrected spectrum from the previous pass, so the polynomial flux fit is less biased by contamination from other sources.
+In practice, the polynomial fit typically converges for only relatively isolated sources on the first iteration, but the second iteration allows almost all sources to be fit even for test data in crowded fields.  ``n_iterations > 3`` typically does not provide much additional improvement.
 Iteration has no effect when ``--polyfit_degree`` is not set.

 Multiprocessing
 ---------------